CSCRC-SCREED/QUT-ZSS-2023-SV/Datasets/Raw dataset (network traffic)/964/9644c/Attack description.md

 Physical process level: if a short circuit happens around Transformers, Circuit breakers STILL trip and the safety protection is STILL functional.

-Four types of events happen successively, and the approximate ranges of SmpCnt for each type are specified:
+Four types of events happen successively, and the approximate SmpCnt (benign) ranges of each type are listed below:
 - Fault-free (0-400, 1400-1800)
 - Attacks (400-500, 1800-1900)
 - Emergency (500-1200, 1900-2400)